broken-bytes/Kyanite/README.md

 **The engine is under heavy development and most features are either missing or incomplete.
 Do not use this engine for any production project**

 ## Introduction
-GameKit is a modern lightweight game engine built around Swift. ✨
+Kyanite is a modern lightweight game engine built around Swift. ✨

 The primary focus of this project is to bring Swift into the games industry. 🎮

-With a heavy focus on code first, leaving behind the usual WYSIWYG approach, GameKit is ideal for any game that mostly deals with procedurally generated levels.
+With a heavy focus on code first, mostly leaving behind the usual WYSIWYG approach, Kyanite is ideal for any game that deals with procedurally generated content.

+## Documentation
+The full documentation can be found under `docs`.
+A NodeJS installation is required to use the documentation locally.

 ## Features
-GameKit will be a full-featured game engine on the long run.
+Kyanite will be a full-featured game engine on the long run.

 Some of the most important features:
 - 👩🏿‍💻 Scripting: Modern Swift Syntax and custom DSL to simplify many concepts